o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 The output of `tx.send()` can be used to:

 - Wait for inclusion of this transaction in a block
-- To get the transaction hash, which lets you look up the pending transaction on a block explorer
+- Get the transaction hash, which lets you look up the pending transaction on a block explorer

 ```ts
 // send transaction, log transaction hash